 3. Eliminate obstructive sleep apnea

 Obstructive sleep apnea (OSA) is a severe sleep disorder that causes you to stop breathing temporarily during sleep.
 It’s often caused by obesity and is usually treated with lifestyle changes or surgery.
-Bariatric surgery can help reduce or eliminate your symptoms if you’ve been diagnosed with OSA.
+Bariatric surgery can help reduce or eliminate your symptoms if diagnosed with OSA.

 4. Improve metabolic syndrome